mihani/dock-webserv/README.md

 ## Branch description

 * `master` : docker-compose with php only and composer 2
+* `only-php-8` : docker-compose with php 8 only and composer 2
 * `composer-1` : docker-compose with php only and composer 1
 * `php-nginx` : docker compose with php and nginx only
 * `php-nginx-mysql` : docker compose with mysql, php and nginx